zsb8/Devops/005-VaultJenkinsCICD/README.md

 # Project Name: Vault Jenkins Pipeline

 # Project Goal
-In this article, you will learn how to integrate Vault into Jenkins pipeline, as well as the basic usage of Hashicorp Vault.
+Integrate Vault into Jenkins pipeline, as well as the basic usage of Hashicorp Vault.

 # Table of Contents
 1. [Prerequisites](#prerequisites)